AugLuk/skybox/README.md

 *A render using the skybox above as the only light source*

 ## Installation and Running
-Requires a bash (or equivalent) command line, git and Rust toolchain.
+Requires a bash (or equivalent) command line, git and the Rust toolchain.

 ### Preparation - Getting the Source Code (for all builds)